-Through the stormwater levy Council will accrue additional revenue of \$105,175 per annum for expenditure for stormwater management, assuming each business and residential assessment is charged a flat \$25 per assessment.
+Council will accrue additional revenue of \$105,175 per annum for expenditure for stormwater management (assuming each business and residential assessment is charged a flat \$25 per assessment).

-Income from this charge can only be spent on the following items, and needs to relate to new or additional stormwater management services:
+Income from this charge could only be spent on the following items, and would need to relate to new or additional stormwater management services:

-- Planning, constructions and maintenance of drainage systems, including pipes, channels, retarding basins and waters receiving urban stormwater. - Planning, construction and maintenance of stormwater treatment measures, including gross pollutant traps and constructed wetlands. - Planning, construction and maintenance of stormwater harvesting and reuse projects. - Planning and undertaking of community and industry stormwater pollution education campaigns. - Inspection of commercial and industrial premises for stormwater pollution prevention. - Cleaning up of stormwater pollution incidents (charge can fund a proportion). - Water quality and aquatic ecosystems health monitoring of waterways, to assess the effectiveness of stormwater pollution controls (charge can fund a proportion); and monitoring of flows in drains and creeks, to assess the effectiveness for flow management (flooding) controls (charge can fund a proportion). - Non-permanent staff specifically appointed to work on stormwater management projects.
+- Planning, constructions and maintenance of drainage systems, including pipes, channels, retarding basins and waters receiving urban stormwater; - Planning, construction and maintenance of stormwater treatment measures, including gross pollutant traps and constructed wetlands; - Planning, construction and maintenance of stormwater harvesting and reuse projects; - Planning and undertaking of community and industry stormwater pollution education campaigns; - Inspection of commercial and industrial premises for stormwater pollution prevention; - Cleaning up of stormwater pollution incidents (charge can fund a proportion); - Water quality and aquatic ecosystems health monitoring of waterways, to assess the effectiveness of stormwater pollution controls (charge can fund a proportion); and monitoring of flows in drains and creeks, to assess the effectiveness for flow management (flooding) controls (charge can fund a proportion); and - Non-permanent staff specifically appointed to work on stormwater management projects.

-Funding from the charge is not able to be spent on the following activities which do not relate to the stormwater management from eligible land:
+Funding from the charge would not be able to be spent on the following activities which do not relate to the stormwater management from eligible land:

-- Parks and garden activities.
+- · Parks and garden activities;

-- Riparian restoration or management.
+- · Riparian restoration or management;

-- Bush care, unless proposed activity specifically relates to stormwater impacts on bushland.
+- Bushcare (unless proposed activity specifically relates to stormwater impacts on bushland);

-- Street sweeping.
+- Street sweeping;

-- Kerb and guttering (unless dealing with flooding from a private land).
+- Kerb and guttering (unless dealing with flooding from a private land); and

 - Permanent staff positions.

-In 2018/19 - 2021/22 the stormwater levy will be utilised to fund the following activities:
+This levy will be utilised to fund the following program of activity:

-Drainage Project 2018/19 2019/20 2020/21 2021/22
+Drainage Project - Description 2018/19 2019/20 2020/21 2021/22

-Baradine
+Baradine 20,000 20,000 20,000 16,000

-Flood Levee construction 20,000 20,000 20,000 16,000
+Flood Levee Construction 20,000 20,000 20,000 16,000

-Binnaway
+Binnaway 20,000 - 20,000 20,000

-Renshaw Street / Railway Street pipe renewal 20,000 1 1 -
+Renshaw St / Railway St pipe renewal 20,000 1 1 -

-Norman Street / Yeubla Street, pipe drainage system - 1 20,000 20,000
+Norman Street/Yeubla Street, pipe drainage system - 1 20,000 20,000

+Coolah - - - -

-Coonabarabran
+Coonabarabran - - 46,000 70,000

-Cowper Street, concreting of open - - 46,000 70,000
+Cowper Street, concreting of open channel 46,000 70,000

-channel • ·

-Dunedoo
+Dunedoo - 200,000 - -

-Sealing Wallaroo Street from Bulinda to 200,000

-Talbragar / Adelyne Streets - 200,000 -
+Sealing Wallaroo St from Bulinda to Talbragar / Adelyne St Dunedoo - 200,000 - -

-Mendooran
+Mendooran 31,000 31,000 -

-Cobra Street pipe drainage 31,000 31,000 - -
+Cobra St Pipe Drainage 31,000 31,000 - -

 Total 71,000 251,000 86,000 106,000